Student assessment | TCTA

 Special education students

 STAAR Alternate: This test is designed to assess students in grades 3-8 and high school receiving special education services who have significant cognitive disabilities.
 The federal Every Student Succeeds Act puts a 1% cap at the state level on the number of students who can be assessed in this manner.
-However, Texas has received a waiver from this cap for the past several years.

 Student promotion/accelerated instruction